Portfolio Review: Q2 2017 Stability Amid Adventures

 In all, the total return of the portfolio for Q2 2017, was 0.94%.

-To keep perspective, that rather pathetic 0.94% is more money than I have ever made from employment, and I remain free to continue my adventures (frugally, of course) and continue as my main purpose to make my husband's sacrificially earned income the most valuable it can be.
+To keep perspective, that rather pathetic 0.94% is more money than I have ever made from employment, and I remain free to continue my adventures (frugally, of course) and continue as my main purpose to make my husband's sacrificially-earned income the most valuable it can be.

 As I look ahead, there is likely more volatility over the summer.
 Though most of my holdings are rather typical dividend-growth investments, with a few growth oriented names, there are several holdings that I am more concerned about.
 For the most part my strategy has been to buy quality companies and just gradually, over time as more funds become available, buy more.
 A few purchases of more-of-the-same were made and the current portfolio looks like this: